This is not a current document. To view the current version, click the link in the document's navigation bar.

 - Access to information: complying with requests to locate and provide relevant information held in their respective areas in response to a request for information from the Right to Information Officer or the Privacy Officer.

-(11) The Director, Assurance Services is the University's Privacy Officer and a Right to Information Officer.
-The Director is responsible for the:-
+(11) The General Counsel is the University's Privacy Officer and a Right to Information Officer.
+The General Counsel is responsible for the:-

 - oversight of the implementation and review of this Policy, the Privacy Management Plan and the Guide;